 After that, the Windows key should be disabled.
 The settings save automatically, so you can close the utility and use your computer as usual.

-If you’ve previously disabled your Windows key and want to re-enable it, you can use the same PowerToys utility to do so:
+However, if you’ve previously disabled your Windows key and want to re-enable it, you can use the same PowerToys utility to do so:

 1. Open the PowerToys utility and navigate to “Keyboard Manager -> Remap a Key.”

 2. In the listing, locate the “Win -> Undefined” mapping and click the nearby trash icon.
 This will delete it.
 Press OK to confirm the setting.